 As with any insurance coverage, HO3 excludes property damage from natural disasters.
-Taking into account climate change, it’s best to get additional coverage in case of a natural disaster.
+Considering climate change, it’s best to get additional coverage in case of a natural disaster.

-Natural disasters are excluded from standard homeowner’s insurance coverage.
-These include damages from earthquakes, floods, and hurricanes.
-To provide more protection against these risks, it would be wise to purchase an add-on policy.
+Natural disasters are excluded from standard homeowners’ insurance coverage.
+In addition, these include damages from earthquakes, floods, and hurricanes.
+So, to provide more protection against these risks, it would be wise to purchase an add-on policy.
 Insurers offer add-ons such as hurricanes, earthquakes, and flood insurance coverage.

 The deductible is inversely proportional to your homeowner’s insurance premium.
-As the deductible increases, your premium goes down or vice versa.
-The question is which is best for you – a low deductible with lower premiums or a high deductible with higher premiums?
-This is where your financial capability enters.
-To determine which deductible is suitable for you, an assessment of your financial situation and capability is a must.
+In fact, as the deductible increases, your premium goes down or vice versa.
+So, the question is, which is best for you – a low deductible with lower premiums or a high deductible with higher premiums?
+Furthermore, this is where your financial capability enters.
+To determine which deductible suits you, an assessment of your financial situation and capability is a must.

-Choosing the right deductible boils down to one important factor: your financial capability.
-It is important to assess your financial status and how much money you can afford to share in the case of an insured loss.
+Choosing the right deductible boils down to one crucial factor: your financial capability.
+Also, it is essential to assess your financial status and how much money you can afford to share in the case of an insured loss.

 Factors to consider when choosing the right deductible

-There are many factors to consider in choosing a suitable deductible for your homeowner’s insurance coverage.
+There are also many factors to consider in choosing a suitable deductible for your homeowner’s insurance coverage.

-The first and most important factor to consider is your financial capability.
+The first and most crucial factor to consider is your financial capability.
 Do you have enough emergency funds in case of property damage?
 If so, you may go for a higher deductible.

 Insurance premium depends on the value of your home.
-Premiums and deductibles are usually based on the repair or replacement costs of your property.
+And premiums and deductibles are usually based on your property’s repair or replacement costs.

 One key factor to consider is the location of your home.
-Homeowners from areas with an increased incidence of natural disasters should purchase an add-on insurance coverage.
+In addition, homeowners from areas with an increased incidence of natural disasters should purchase add-on insurance coverage.
 Repair and replacement costs of these perils are usually expensive.
 That’s why insurance companies often set a higher minimum deductible for these kinds of peril.

-When deciding on which deductible to get, it is critical to assess your home condition.
-Is your home consistently checked and maintain?
-Or just have it checked when damages arise?
-A well-maintained home is less likely to encounter major damages and repair which makes it easier to opt for a higher deductible.
+When deciding which deductible to get, it is critical to assess your home condition.
+Is your home consistently checked and maintained?
+Or has it checked when damages arise?
+A well-maintained home is less likely to encounter significant damages and repairs, making it easier to opt for a higher deductible.

 Which deductible can you save the most?
-If you’re a pro-active homeowner and can maintain your home, damages are less likely.
-If you think you’re less likely to file claims, going for a higher deductible can save you more money.
+If you’re a proactive homeowner and can maintain your home, damages are less likely.
+A higher deductible can save you more money if you think you’re less likely to file claims.

-Some insurance providers offer a customized split deductible to meet customer’s needs.
+Some insurance providers offer a customized split deductible to meet customers’ needs.
 A split deductible is a combination of dollar amount and percentage deductible.
-In split deductible, certain risks like hurricane and hail are under percentage deductible.
+Certain risks like hurricanes and hail are under percentage deductible in split deductible.
 All other risks fall under the dollar amount.